quasilyte/roboden-game/README.md

 * windows/amd64
 * linux/amd64
-* darwin/arm64
+* darwin/arm64 and darwin/amd64
 * js/wasm

-It's also tested on Steam Deck.
+It's also tested it on Steam Deck.

 A native build for Android is planned as well.
 The game does have a touch screen support already.